SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 4.md

 ---
-name: 'Answer 3 : Lucky'
+name: 'Answer 3 : They draw'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|234|Lucky
+title: quiz|33|They draw
 labels: ''
 assignees: ''